TritonDataCenter/rfd/rfd/0014/README.md

 As the signature is used to protect the data produced by the kernel, the keys for signing will have to be kept in a kernel keyring.

-On Illumos, the proposal is to augment the kernel crypto framework (KCF) with some keyring management functions and better support for serializing and de- serializing keys.
+On illumos, the proposal is to augment the kernel crypto framework (KCF) with some keyring management functions and better support for serializing and de- serializing keys.
 The KCF already contains support for ECDSA with most common curves, and can easily be enhanced to support EdDSA.